josephwright/josephwright.github.io/_posts/2012-04-29-programming-latex3-more-on-expansion.md

 \tl_show:N \l_tmpc_tl
 ```

-give the same result: everything is expanded, and `\l_tmpc_tl` contains `‘foo`’.
+give the same result: everything is expanded, and `\l_tmpc_tl` contains `'foo`'.
 There are two crucial differences, however.
 First, `x`-type variants are not expandable, even if their parent function was.
 On the other hand, `f`-type expansion is itself expandable.
 So something like

 ```latex
 \cs_new:Npn \my_function:n { \tl_length:n {#1} }